web2solutions/aaa-typescript-boilerplate/README.md

       'jest/unbound-method': 'off',
 ```

-2. Create a `Dead-Letter` queue for transactions rejected when the resource is locked by the mutex
+- Create a `Dead-Letter` queue for transactions rejected when the resource is locked by the mutex
-3. Implement a ServerSentEvent (EventSource) to notify the client about the execution of the items from the `Dead-Letter` queue.
+- Implement a ServerSentEvent (EventSource) to notify the client about the execution of the items from the `Dead-Letter` queue.
-4. Implement dbClient for Mongoose
+- Implement dbClient for Mongoose
-5. Implement dbClient for Sequelize
+- Implement dbClient for Sequelize
-6. Implement dbClient from DynamoDB
+- Implement dbClient from DynamoDB
-7. Implement JWT tokens and Bearer authorization
+- Implement JWT tokens and Bearer authorization into existing AuthService
+- Implement Custom User Provider and plug to existing AuthService
+- Integrate Auth0, Google login with Oauth2
-8. Unit testing - test suite
+- Unit testing - test suite
-9. Add filtering and paging to getAll records methods.
+- Add filtering and paging to getAll records methods